Best Zepbound Providers That Accept Insurance in 2026

 If you have commercial insurance or FEHB

-Start Ro's free insurance check →If you have Medicare Part D and OSA
+Start Ro free insurance check →If you have Medicare Part D and diagnosed moderate-to-severe OSA with obesity

-Call your Part D plan's member services, ask whether Zepbound is covered for the OSA indication, and ask your PCP to handle the prescription if yes.
+Call your Part D plan member services.
+Ask whether Zepbound is covered for the OSA indication.
+Ask your PCP to handle the prescription if it is.

-If you have Medicare Part D and no OSA
+If you have Medicare Part D and no qualifying OSA

 Check your state formulary first.
 If covered, your PCP handles the prescription.
-If not, LillyDirect cash-pay is the realistic path.
+If not, LillyDirect Self Pay or the OSA pathway is your realistic path.

 Your TRICARE network provider prescribes and files the PA through Express Scripts.